HeviDevi/ProjectTimelineTracker/README.md

 ## Description
 Time managment is one of the most critical skills in any profession and in our daily lives.
-This simple Kanban board sets out to aid the user in tracking and prioritizing tasks I was motivated to build this project to help myself keep track of upcoming tasks related to school, work, and my personal life. i does this by ustilizing Jquery's draggable and droppable features as well as its datepicker features and the native dayjs() functionalities.
+This simple Kanban board sets out to aid the user in tracking and prioritizing tasks.
+I was motivated to build this project to help myself keep track of upcoming tasks related to school, work, and my personal life.
+It does this by ustilizing Jquery's draggable and droppable features as well as its datepicker features and the native dayjs() functionalities.

 ## Usage